mamedev/mame/docs/source/initialsetup/configuringmame.rst

 If, for instance, you have MAME installed in ``C:\Users\Public\MAME`` you will need to type ``cd C:\Users\Public\MAME`` into the command prompt.

-Then you have MAME create the config file by typing ``mame64 -createconfig`` or ``mame -createconfig`` depending on if you are using the 64-bit version of MAME or the 32-bit version.
+Then you have MAME create the config file by typing ``mame -createconfig``.
 MAME will then create the ``mame.ini`` file in the MAME installation folder.
 This file contains the default configuration settings for a new MAME installation.

 Initial Setup: Creating mame.ini From Command Line on Linux or MacOS